bata24/gef/README.md

             - ![](images/heap-try-malloc.png)
         - `heap try-free`
             - ![](images/heap-try-free.png)
-            - You can also executea any command on the memory status after emulation is completed.
+            - You can also execute any command on the memory status after emulation is completed.
                 - ![](images/heap-try-free-bs.png)
         - `heap try-realloc`
         - `heap try-calloc`